 Full Day Kindergarten.
 In the 2014-2015 school year, CPS expanded kindergarten from half-day to full day in every public school.
 CPS has added seats for full day Pre-K to better prepare students for kindergarten.
-The City of Chicago and CPS are working towards offering enough seats for every four-year-old child in the city to attend full-day Pre-K at no charge by 2024.
+The City of Chicago and CPS are continuing to work together towards offering enough seats for every four-year-old child in the city to attend full-day Pre-K at no charge by 2024.

 Pre-K Application.
-The Office of Early Childhood Education ("OECE"), in collaboration with the City and Department of Family Support Services ("DFSS"), started a new universal online application process for preschool parents to apply for the 2016-2017 school year.
-During the first year of implementation, over 11,000 families applied and were placed through the universal application process across school and community-based programs.
+In the 2016-2017 school year, the Office of Early Childhood Education ("OECE"), in collaboration with the City and Department of Family Support Services ("DFSS"), started a new universal online application process for preschool parents to apply for all school and community-based early learning programs.